kindslon/pq_bench_test/README.md

 Note:
 -----

-The package also contains a simple functionality test of the utility:
+The package also contains a simple script that tests the utilies's
-`test_test.sh`, which does a bunch of assertions.
+functionality: test_test.sh.
+Basically, it does a bunch of assertions.

-Since this script examines the output of the utility under different conditions it is called, it is prone to changes of the program's output, so if you do change the output, make sure you change this script accordingly.
+Be advised though that since this script examines the output of the utility nder different conditions it is called, it is prone to changes of the program's output, so if you do change the output, make sure you change this script accordingly.

 It currently doesn't take any command line arguments.